 Discussion

 Focusing on the countries in the six systems, we find expected patterns based on earlier studies but also unanticipated patterns and countries joining these types.
 The public supply system is led by the Nordic countries Sweden, Norway, and Denmark.
-This group of countries is found in several studies [6,8,26] but in contrast to our study mostly also includes Finland and the Netherlands [6,8,9,27].
+This group of countries is found in several studies [6,8,26].
+However, most studies find Finland and the Netherlands in this cluster as well [6,8,9,27].
 According to our analysis, Ireland joins this group.
 Furthermore, the residual public system is made up by Poland, Latvia, and the Czech Republic—three Eastern European countries [6].
 The Eastern European countries Slovenia and Slovakia, in contrast, join the need-based supply system, and Estonia the evolving private need-based supply system (all three, however, with weak ties).
 With regard to the Southern European countries, only Spain is included in the typology, hence the results cannot confirm nor negate the existence of a Southern European cluster of LTC systems.
 Continental European countries mainly belong to the need-based supply system.
-While Japan and Korea were classified alongside Germany and the Netherlands in earlier typologies due to their social insurance model in LTC [8], our results show that these two Asian countries have a distinct type of LTC system, which is closer to that of Northern European countries.
-Earlier studies that put Finland and Germany in one cluster are rare; only one typology finds both countries in one cluster [6].
+Japan and Korea were classified alongside Germany and the Netherlands in earlier typologies due to their social insurance model in LTC [8].Yet, our results show that these two Asian countries have a distinct type of LTC system, which is closer to that of Northern European countries.
+Only on prior study finds Finland and Germany together in one cluster are rare [6].
 However, Austria might also be classified in this group, a country that was not included due to data limitations.